-A Note from our Director, Ron Springs
+A Note from our Executive Director, Phil Berry

-We expect your number one priority in coming to work with us to be caring for campers and their needs.
-If offered a position, you must share the weight of responsibility for our campers.
+We want your number one priority in coming to work with us to be caring for campers and their needs.
+If offered a position, you will share the weight of responsibility for our campers.
 Our staff members are responsible for the lives and growth of young people.
 Sometimes staff members join us at camp for the wrong reasons.
 Some examples include: to continue the "fun" times that they experienced as campers; to be with old friends who will also be on staff; to have a vacation away from school.
 If your first and main priority is not for the children, please do not apply.

 In return for your hard work, you will be rewarded beyond belief by the difference that you will make in the lives of your campers this summer.
 Your fellow summer staff will likely be lifelong friends.
 You will experience true Christian community.
 God will teach you about Himself and He will grow you into a more mature follower of Jesus.
 Camp may be the only place that will intentionally speak into the lives of some of these children.
 Your relationship with them may be their clearest opportunity to experience the love of Jesus.
 When they leave at the end of their stay, wrap their arms around you, tell you they love you, and that because of God working through you they now have a relationship with Jesus Christ, there is simply no greater reward.
 Please prayerfully consider this opportunity and these expectations before applying for a position with Ridgecrest Summer Camps.